Day 13 of the Advent Fast

 Glory to Jesus Christ!

-Of course, we continue to follow guidelines issued by the State of Ohio and local authorities related to the pandemic.
+We continue to follow guidelines issued by the State of Ohio and local authorities related to the pandemic.
 This includes asking all to wear a mask, to use provided antibacterials to wash hands before entering the church, and to observe what we've come to term as "family distancing" while in the church.

 Services being conducted in the church on the published schedule are being livestreamed to YouTube at the following address: